hex108/leetcode/NOTES.md

 Then we could use binary search to search record.
 For every A[i], we just need to search `A[i] + i` in the record, the index in `record` + 1 is the steps for A[i].

 How do I get the above solution?
 It is just "Think it in a normal way, then try to optimise it".

+## N-Queens II
+See optimization in the comments.